arcaldwell49/sdir_critique/README.md

-Within this repository are the supplemental materials for a manuscript evaluating the "standard deviation of individual response" (SD~IR~).
+Within this repository are the supplemental materials for a manuscript evaluating the "standard deviation of individual response" (SDir).

 In the markdown folder, the Quarto files to produce the supplementary materials files can be located.